-Many vehicles are used for a variety of tasks beyond the original intended use of the vehicle; therefore it is impossible to anticipate and warn against every possible combination of circumstances that may occur.
+Many vehicles are used for a variety of tasks beyond the original intended use of the vehicle; therefore, it is impossible to anticipate and warn against every possible combination of circumstances that may occur.
 No warnings can take the place of good common sense and prudent driving practices.

 Good common sense and prudent driving practices do more to prevent accidents and injury than all of the warnings and instructions combined.
-The manufacturer strongly suggests that the owner-operator read this entire manual paying particular attention to the CAUTIONS and WARNINGS contained therein.
-It is further recommended that employees and other operators be encouraged to do the same.
+The manufacturer strongly suggests that all users and maintenance personnel read this entire manual paying particular attention to the CAUTIONS and WARNINGS contained therein.

-If you have any questions, contact your closest representative or write to the address on the back cover of this publication, Attention: Product Service Department.
+If you have any questions regarding this vehicle, contact your closest representative or write to the address on the back cover of this publication, Attention: Product Service Department.

-Textron Golf, Turf and Specialty Products reserves the right to make design changes without obligation to make these changes on units previously sold and the information contained in this manual is subject to change without notice.
+The manufacturer reserves the right to make design changes without obligation to make these changes on units previously sold and the information contained in this manual is subject to change without notice.

-Textron Golf, Turf and Specialty Products is not liable for errors in this manual or for incidental or consequential damages that result from the use of the material in this manual.
+The manufacturer is not liable for errors in this manual or for incidental or consequential damages that result from the use of the material in this manual.

-This vehicle conforms to the current applicable standard for safety and performance requirements.
+This vehicle conforms to the current applicable standard(s) for safety and performance requirements.

 These vehicles are designed and manufactured for off-road use.
-They do not conform to Federal Motor Vehicle Safety Standards and are not equipped for operation on public streets.
+They do not conform to Federal Motor Vehicle Safety Standards of the United States of America (USA) and are not equipped for operation on public streets.
 Some communities may permit these vehicles to be operated on their streets on a limited basis and in accordance with local ordinances.